B-negative SCID panel

 With an incidence of 1 in 200,000 live births, ADA deficiency accounts for approximately one-third of all cases of autosomal recessive SCID and approximately 15% of all cases of SCID 5.
 ADA deficiency is caused by homozygous or compound heterozygous pathogenic variants in the ADA gene.
 Pathogenic variants in either the RAG1 or RAG2 genes account for ~4% of cases of SCID 5.
 Pathogenic variants in the AK2 gene, missense, nonsense, splice site and small deletions, account for ~8%-12% of SCID cases 1, 5.
 Pathogenic variants in the LIG4, NHEJ1, DCLRE1C and RAC2 genes are less common, but they have been reported in several familial cases of B-negative SCID 1, 5.

 Infections are treated with specific antibiotic, antifungal, and antiviral agents and administration of intravenous immunoglobulin (IVIg); prophylaxis is provided for Pneumocystis jiroveci infection.
 Immune reconstitution by bone marrow transplantation or gene replacement therapy is required for survival, thus an early diagnosis enables early immune reconstitution and prevents severe complications.

 Table 1.
-An overview of B-negative SCID associated genes
+Overview of genes included in B-negative SCID panel

 CENTOGENE offers sequencing and deletion/duplication analysis of genes in the B-negative SCID panel (ADA, AK2, DCLRE1C, LIG4, NHEJ1, RAC2, RAG1, RAG2).